|

 49 prints, 279 negatives, and 10 contact sheets

-SWCPC 611 E1-5
+SWCPC 611 E1-E5

-This collection includes images of various sessions, registration tables, guests, and
+This collection includes images of various sessions, registration tables,

-Abilene, Texas and Lubbock, Texas.
-Also includes images of the dedication and grand
+Association, held in Abilene, Texas and Lubbock, Texas.
+Also includes images of

-opening of the Southwest Collection/Special Collections Library on 1-4 April 1997.
+Library on 1-4 April 1997.

-The West Texas Historical Association was organized in the Taylor County Courthouse in
+The West Texas Historical Association was organized in the Taylor County

-Abilene, Texas, 19 April 1924.
-The Association held its first annual program meeting 18
+Courthouse in Abilene, Texas, 19 April 1924.
+The Association held its first

-April 1925 in Cisco, Texas.
-After more than seventy years at Hardin-Simmons University its
+annual program meeting 18 April 1925 in Cisco, Texas.
+After more than seventy

-headquarters was relocated in the Southwest Collection/Special Collections Library.
+Southwest Collection/Special Collections Library.

 Westerman, Lawrence B.

-Photograph collection, 1890-1915
+Photograph Collection, 1890-1915

 10 copy prints